Mechanics

 Combat

-d100 roll-under.
+d100 roll-over.
 Your weapon skill and stats set a threshold.

-Roll under it, you hit.
-Over it, you miss.
+Roll at or above it, you hit.
+Under it, you miss.
 Every number is visible.

 you> slash wolf high